 Ground clearance is 273mm, while its departure angle is 26.3 degrees and its approach angle is 34.4 degrees in the Ti and 28.0 degrees in the Ti-L.

-The current generation of Nissan Patrol doesn’t have a rating from ANCAP.
+The current generation Nissan Patrol doesn’t have an ANCAP safety rating.

 - Autonomous emergency braking with forward collision warning